CyberAgentGameEntertainment/SmartAddresser/README.md

     public override void SetupForMatching()
     {
         // This method will be called before IsMatch
-        // This method will be called only once, while IsMatch will be called for each asset
+        // This method will be called only once, while IsMatch will be called for each asset, so heavy processing should be done here
-        // Therefore, heavy processing should be done here }
+        // This method is executed on the main thread, so Unity API calls should be made here instead of in IsMatch }

     public override bool IsMatch(string assetPath, Type assetType, bool isFolder) {
-        // Return true if the asset matches this filter }
+        // Return true if the asset matches this filter
+        // WARNING: This method may be executed outside the main thread, so Unity API calls are not allowed }

     public override string GetDescription()